Duane Hughes, Council Chair

 Dr. Mary Schmidt Campbell

 On August 1, 2015, Dr. Mary Schmidt Campbell began her tenure as the 10th president of Spelman College.
-A leading liberal arts college for women of African descent located in Atlanta, Georgia, Spelman has long enjoyed a reputation as the nation’s leading producer of Black women scientists
+A leading liberal arts college for women of African descent located in Atlanta, Georgia, Spelman has long enjoyed a reputation as the nation’s leading producer of Black women scientists.

 When she left the Studio Museum of Harlem in 1987, the organization was recognized as a linchpin in the economic revitalization of the 125th street corridor and a major center for the study of the visual arts of the Black Atlantic.

 New York’s late Mayor Edward I. Koch invited Dr. Campbell to serve as the city’s cultural affairs commissioner in 1987.
 In this role, she led the Department of Cultural Affairs which oversees the operations and capital development of the city’s major cultural institutions.
-As a commissioner, she gained a reputation as an indefatigable advocate for large and small arts organizations throughout all five boroughs.
+As commissioner, she gained a reputation as an indefatigable advocate for large and small arts organizations throughout all five boroughs.

 Admiral Jonathan Greenert